How It All Started

 In January of 1990, Bill Comrie met with a few of his executives at The Brick Warehouse Corporation and discussed a hockey tournament concept that would be both unique and beneficial to many people for years to come.
 Bill’s vision was a hockey tournament for players nine and ten years of age that would be international in scope and personal in presentation.
 He recognized that this age category did not have national presence similar to the Québec Pee-Wee Tournament or the Macs Midget Tournament.

-Bill Comrie, although still a shareholder of The Brick Ltd., is no longer involved in day to day operations.
 For those of us who have had the pleasure of working with Bill, this is yet another fine example of his foresight and entrepreneurial energy.
 The Brick Super Novice Hockey Tournament is a small part of Bill’s legacy and we are committed to furthering his vision by making this tournament better and better in the years to come.

 Hockey players aged nine and ten will benefit from the experience they gained in a world class tournament, and also many charities are the beneficiaries from funds that have been generously donated as a result of this tournament.
 The tournament began because of Bill Comrie and flourishes because of our incredible sponsors and volunteers.